octaos/php-integration/index.md

 The discount will be calculated based on the total sum of all order rows specified using addOrderRow(), it does not apply to invoice or shipping fees.

-If there are several vat rates present in the order, the discount will be split proportionally across the different vat rates.
-See the test suite for example discount orders, including the resulting discount rows.
+If there are several vat rates present in the order, the discount will be split proportionally across the order row vat rates.
+For examples, including the resulting discount rows, see the test suite file UnitTest/InvoicePaymentTest.php.

-See Unittest/OrderBuilderTest.php, UnitTest/InvoicePaymentTest.php, Integrationtest/CardPaymentIntegrationTest.php.

 Specify the discount using RelativeDiscount methods: